go101/immutable-value-proposal/README.md

 	c.mu.Lock() // error: c.mu is read-only

-	var p = &c  // p is a reader pointer of type *Counter:reader p.mu.Lock() // ok by the rule, but it makes c become a non-immutable value.
+	var p = &c  // p is a reader pointer of type *Counter:reader p.mu.Lock() // ok by the rule, but it makes c become a non-immutable value,
 	            // which may cause some confusions.
 	            // To avoid such cases happening, we can forbid taking addresses
-	            // of constants, but I feel this trade-off doesn't worth it.
+	            // of constants, but I feel this trade-off isn't worth it.
 }
 ```